vitorvilela/image-classification-and-detection/README.md

 An end-to-end, short-term project of image classification and detection.
-Data preprocessing and modeling.
-Also image and video prediction, and a couple of server operations.
+Includes data preprocessing, modeling, image and video prediction, and a couple of server operations and utils scripts.

 November, 2017